 However, while the cloud offers many benefits, there is always a risk of being hit by an outage.
 Even the largest providers, including Microsoft, AWS and Google, cannot fully protect against disruption, security threats and data loss.
 Any single cloud environment is at risk of data loss from malicious action, human or technical error.

-Also as a result of an outage, critical services like email can be disrupted.
-205 billion emails are sent and received per day and is the number one business communication tool.
+Also as a result of an outage, critical services like email can be disrupted. and is the number one business communication tool.
 Nearly all organisational information passing through email at some point.
 Sales can also be affected and brands that are increasingly focused on customer experience are vulnerable to becoming tarnished.

 This issue is that many businesses rely solely on recovery and protection provided by SaaS or cloud app providers, some of which are simply not geared up to defend against outages or ever-evolving attacks.
 If data is also only backed-up once a year, businesses risk losing out on a lot of important information.